All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Complete guide to GLP-1 medications for truck drivers.
 Learn how GLP-1 therapy supports weight loss on the road, DOT compliance, and long-term health.

-Truck drivers face some of the worst conditions imaginable for maintaining a healthy weight, and GLP-1 medications offer a clinically proven way to fight back without overhauling a lifestyle that the job largely dictates.
+Truck drivers face some of the worst conditions imaginable for maintaining a healthy weight, and GLP-1 medications offer a supported by clinical evidence way to fight back without overhauling a lifestyle that the job largely dictates.
 This guide explains what GLP-1 medications are, how they work, and how they fit into life behind the wheel.

 What Are GLP-1 Medications?

 GLP-1 (glucagon-like peptide-1) receptor agonists are a class of injectable medications that mimic a hormone naturally produced in your gut after eating.
-This hormone tells your brain you are full, slows digestion, and helps regulate blood sugar.
+This hormone tells your brain you're full, slows digestion, and helps regulate blood sugar.

 The GLP-1 medications most commonly used for weight loss are: